CompPhysics/QuantumComputingMachineLearning/README.md

 - Lecture moved to Friday

 ## May 15-19, 2023.
 Last session and summary of course
-- Discussion of Quantum Fourier Transforms and Quantum Phase estimation algorithms
+- Discussion of final project and summary of course
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week14
 - Video of lecture at TBA
 - Handwritten notes at https://github.com/CompPhysics/QuantumComputingMachineLearning/blob/gh-pages/doc/HandWrittenNotes/2023/NotesMay15.pdf